SameeraWijesooriya/SameeraWijesooriya/README.md

 <br />

-🎓I am an engineer undergraduate student at the University of Moratuwa
+🎓I am an engineer graduate student at the University of Moratuwa

 🔭 I’m seeking for a opportunity in the field of IT.<br>
 🌱 I’m currently learning Python.<br>